Bloomberg-Beta/Investment-Documents/README.md

 ### SAFE Side Letter

 We’ve included a side letter with practically all of the SAFEs we’ve signed.
 The same terms apply to all convertible notes we issue.
-That said, when we're a small minority investor, especially what we'd consider when we're writing a ["flag check,"](https://github.com/Bloomberg-Beta/Manual/blob/master/1%20-%20Manual.md#flag) **we default to the standard YC side letter**.
+That said, when we're a small minority investor, especially what we'd consider when we're writing a ["flag check,"](https://github.com/Bloomberg-Beta/Manual/blob/master/1%20-%20Manual.md#flag) we default to the standard YC side letter to keep things simple.

 #### Include pro rata rights on future convertible securities